Large forest fire shuts down Garden State Parkway in Ocean County, NJ

-BRICK TWP., New Jersey -- A large forest fire in South Jersey has shut down a portion of the Garden State Parkway on Sunday afternoon.
+BRICK TWP., New Jersey -- A large forest fire has shut down a portion of the Garden State Parkway in Ocean County, New Jersey on Sunday.

 According to the Point Pleasant Fire Department, crews from the surrounding area are currently battling a large forest fire with multiple structures burning at this hour near the Lakewood Industrial Complex in Brick Township, Ocean County, New Jersey.